gndpwnd/archive-frontend/content/posts/The_Purpose_of_a_Business_-_Robert_Kiyosaki.md

 ---
-title: "The Purpose of a Business - Robert Kiyosaki"
+title: "The Purpose Of A Business - Robert Kiyosaki"
 date: "2022-01-21"
 description: "rk short"
 tags: [